MaSe69/mase/index.md

     You should be aware of your personality to make the best out of it.

-# Deep Dive In Flexible Groups
+# Deep Dives In Flexible Groups

 Which is this social and how does it work?

 - [On Teams](teams)